TEF

 01

-Customs adjudication orders, SVB proceedings and CESTAT orders are public — but no organisation has been reading them alongside the same companies' annual reports and investor presentations.
+Customs adjudication orders, SEBI proceedings, CESTAT orders, income tax findings and SFIO reports are public — but no organisation has been reading them alongside the same corporate bodies' annual reports, BRSR filings, investor presentations and OECD, UN Global Compact and FATF commitments.
 TEF does.

 02